rfdspeng/ml_ai_portfolio/notes/exploratory-data-analysis.md

 Standard correlation coefficient is Pearson's r. df.corr.
 I think this is numerical vs. numerical only.

+If you group features by label, can you determine if the group distributions are statistically significantly different?

 Remove redundant features if possible.

 Knowing the most correlated features to our target class helps us identify the most discriminative features and find possible data leakers.